sannijesufemi/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv /tmp/betty /tmp/my_first_directory >>> This move a file name betty in /tmp directory to a sub-directory in /tmp parent directory rm /tmp/my_first_directory/betty >>> This will delete the file name betty in the sub-directory "my_first_directory", which is in the directory /tmp. rmdir /tmp/my_first_directory/ >>> This will delete the directory "my_first_directory" in /tmp directory
+mv /tmp/betty /tmp/my_first_directory >>> This move a file name betty in /tmp directory to a sub-directory in /tmp parent directory rm /tmp/my_first_directory/betty >>> This will delete the file name betty in the sub-directory "my_first_directory", which is in the directory /tmp. rmdir /tmp/my_first_directory/ >>> This will delete the directory "my_first_directory" in /tmp directory cd - >>> This will take you to the previous directory you worked on